 Leslie Miller Greenspan is an experienced trial lawyer and litigator.
 A Partner at Tucker Law Group, Ms. Greenspan’s focus is primarily on employment discrimination cases, civil rights litigation, and complex commercial disputes.
-She practices in Pennsylvania, New Jersey, and Florida and is also barred in the District of Columbia.
+She practices in Pennsylvania and New Jersey, and is also barred in Florida and the District of Columbia.
 Ms. Greenspan has led trial teams in both state and federal court and has handled all aspects of litigation from the filing of the complaint through expert reports, dispositive motions, motions in limine, and jury verdicts.

 Ms. Greenspan has also been called on to handle high-stakes litigation for corporate and educational clients.
-By way of example, in 2018, Ms. Greenspan successfully obtained a preliminary injunction in favor of a global chemical company when a former employee with specialized and technical knowledge of the company’s proprietary information left to work for a competitor.
-In the university and Title IX context, Ms. Greenspan recently defeated a plaintiff’s attempt to obtain a temporary restraining order that would reinstate him as a student after being found responsible for two violations of the university’s sexual misconduct policy.
-In addition to denying the temporary restraining order, the District Court granted the university’s motion to dismiss the Title IX and state law claims.
+She routinely and successfully represents clients in connection with preliminary injunction hearings, both in the corporate and university settings.
+By way of example, Ms. Greenspan successfully obtained a preliminary injunction in favor of a global chemical company when a former employee with specialized and technical knowledge of the company’s proprietary information left to work for a competitor.
+In the university and Title IX context, Ms. Greenspan twice defeated a plaintiff’s attempt to obtain a temporary restraining order that would reinstate him as a student after being found responsible for violations of the university’s sexual misconduct policy.
+Ms. Greenspan has also successfully served as the Advocate for Misconduct Charges, acting on behalf of a university to revoke a professor’s tenure for neglect of duties and violation of university policy.

 Speaking Engagements